joachimbbp/neurovolume/README.md

 - [ ] Remove/squash/untrack old binaries (AE and Blender). *will this be solved by a squash and merge?* Verify.

 Bonuses:
+- [ ] Eliminate `create_volume()` tensor creation function
+- [ ] Grid Specific Tolerance Levels

+Long Term:
+- [ ] Brain anatomy segmentation
 - [ ] Convert blender script to blender plugin
+- [ ] Standalone scivol reader/writer
+    - [ ] for VDBs
-- [ ] Eliminate `create_volume()` tensor creation function
+    - [ ] for Pointclouds